dondongwon/LPMDataset/README.md

 - [ ] Script to run experiments
 - [ ] (Reviewer S6Me, GHav) script to run across all different subjects
 - [ ] (Reviewer GHav) Ablation scripts (no image, no text)
+- [ ] (Reviewer MsAX) how to reconsititute the splits of train and test (include references to code line number)

 # Overview